 Under certain circumstances, faculty may have the opportunity to teach an additional course during the academic year for overload pay at the lecturer rate; this rate is the same whether the course originates from main campus or CPE instruction (pay may be prorated if enrollment is insufficient to support the full lecturer rate).
-For the current Lecturer rate, see this section: https://wiki.cu.studio/handbooks/pattern of administration#enrollment and scheduling policies
+For the current Lecturer rate, see this section:

-In main campus and CPE, usually no more than one overload course will be approved for a faculty member during any one FY and the overload pay is at the lecturer rate for additional academic year remuneration.
+https://wiki.cu.studio/handbooks/pattern\of\administration# enrollment and scheduling policies course will be approved for a faculty member during any one FY and the overload pay is at the lecturer rate for additional academic year remuneration.
 Overloads must be part of a faculty member's professional plan and be approved through the additional remuneration process as well.
 Overloads are strongly discouraged for tenure-track faculty members who have not yet earned tenure; occasional exceptions may be made with the Dean's approval.